The Demographic Transition Revisited:

 U.S. Aid and Immigration Policy

 Present U.S. immigration law was enacted in 1965.
+It

-It replaced the national-origin quota system and encouraged persons
+replaced the national-origin quota system and encouraged persons

 from regions that appeared under-represented in the U.S. population

-to immigrate; family reunification became the basis of visa "preference
+to immigrate; family reunification became the basis of visa

-categories."
-Subsequent modifications of preference categories,
+"preference categories."
+Subsequent modifications of preference

-the 1980 Refugee Act, and the 1990 Immigration Reform Act result
+categories, the 1980 Refugee Act, and the 1990 Immigration Reform

 Total legal immigration, including refugees and